SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Experimental Results

-For segmenting heterogenous pre-operative brain tumors, we utilized the BraTS 2020 Challenge dataset \citep{Menze2015, Bakas2017, Bakas2018}.
-The official training dataset consists of multi-parametric MRI scans from 660 diffuse glioma patients where training cohort contains 369 subjects, validation cohort has 125 subjects, while the final test was performed on a cohort of 166 cases.
-All four standard co-registered modalities were used: T1w, post-contrast T1c, T2w, and FLAIR.
-The ground truth consists of expert manual annotations for three nested, clinically relevant sub-regions given as the enhancing tumor (ET), the tumor core (TC), and the whole tumor (WT).
-This large, pre-operative dataset serves as a rigorous benchmark for evaluating performance on heterogeneous gliomas.
+Finally, for the segmentation of heterogeneous brain tumors, we employed the BraTS 2020 Challenge dataset \citep{Menze2015, Bakas2017, Bakas2018}.
+This benchmark consists of multi-parametric MRI (mpMRI) scans from 660 diffuse glioma patients, partitioned into three cohorts: a training set (369 cases), a validation set (125 cases), and a testing set (166 cases).
+Each subject includes four standard modalities: native T1-weighted (T1), post-contrast T1-weighted (T1ce), T2-weighted (T2), and T2 Fluid-Attenuated Inversion Recovery (FLAIR).
+All imaging volumes are provided in a highly standardized state, having been skull-stripped, co-aligned to the SRI24 anatomical atlas, and resampled to a $1mm^3$ isotropic voxel resolution.
+The ground truth annotations comprise three sub-regions: the enhancing tumor (ET), the tumor core (TC) (which encompasses the ET and the necrotic/non-enhancing core), and the whole tumor (WT).
+The ground truth labels for the official validation and testing cohorts are withheld by the challenge organizers for ranking purposes.